SKU: C009 /

 CAS Number: 123171-59-5

-Cefepime Hydrochloride is the hydrochloride salt of Cefepime.
+Cefepime Hydrochloride, USP is the hydrochloride salt of Cefepime.
 The addition of the hydrochloride salt enhances aqueous solubility.
 It is similar in potency to Cefepime, a broad-spectrum, fourth-generation cephalosporin antibiotic that was patented in 1982 by Bristol-Myers Squibb.
 Cefepime is bactericidal against a wide range of Gram-positive and Gram-negative bacteria, disrupting bacterial cell wall synthesis.
 It appears to be intrinsically more resistant to hydrolysis by β-lactamases and is commonly used in antimicrobial susceptibility testing.
 Cefepime Hydrochloride is soluble in water.

 We also offer: